Skip to main content

 Hepatic Lipase Activity Testosterone Influences lipid metabolism, including HDL and LDL cholesterol particle size and concentration.
 Changes in lipid profiles should be monitored as part of a comprehensive metabolic assessment.

 This systems-biology perspective demonstrates that testosterone therapy is an intervention within a highly interconnected network.
 The clinical objective is to modulate this network to restore a state of healthy equilibrium.
-The research, particularly from trials like TRAVERSE, suggests that when conducted within a framework of careful monitoring and individualized adjustment, testosterone therapy is compatible with and can be an integral part of a broader strategy to improve metabolic health and quality of life.
+The research, particularly from trials like TRAVERSE, suggests that when conducted within a framework of careful monitoring and individualized adjustment, testosterone therapy is compatible with cardiovascular safety and can be an integral part of a broader strategy to improve metabolic health and quality of life.

 References